ted19horse/CatchMind/README.md

 - Users can view the chat logs between each other.

 #### 2024-12-16
 - Palette Color Change Finish, Button temporary.

+- #### 2024-12-25
+- Color Change button add on Jpaenl, Mybatis conntect test(failed)